RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

 ## Conclusion

 We now have moved all of the management of chat state into our behavior tree.
-This may feel like a lot of work to get back to where we were at the end of Part 1, but in the [next part](3_tutorial_llm_conditional.md) we'll see how managing the chat state inside the tree allows us to add another language model that will analyze the human's input to decide whether or not to end the conversation.
+This may feel like a lot of work to get back to where we were at the end of Part 1, but in the [next part](3_tutorial_llm_conditional.md) we'll see how managing the chat state inside the tree allows us to add another language model that will analyze the human's input to decide whether or not it would be appropriate to end the conversation.